Hemophilia Clotting Factor Billing - JF Part B

 Part B blood clotting factors are priced as a drug and biological under the drug pricing fee schedule.
 A furnishing fee will be paid for items and services associated with the clotting factor.

-Billing Instructions for MUEs Under 9,999 Units Per Line
+Billing Instructions for MUEs Over 9,999 Units Per Claim

 CMS-1500 Claim Example